sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 # Scope

-Secure boot is enabled at the very basic level of BIOS/UEFI.
+Secure boot is enabled at the very basic level of UEFI.
 This component serves as the root of trust (RoT).
-This trust is extended to various stages of booting i.e. from BIOS/UEFI to ONIE to NOS.
+This trust is extended to various stages of booting i.e. from UEFI to ONIE to NOS.
 This document covers the process of extending the chain of trust to Broadcom SONiC installer image.
 Here HW supplier and ONIE software suppliers are assumed to be the same and the platform comes with secure boot enabled ONIE already loaded on it.
+Firmware updates such as ONIE firmware updation or CPLD/BMC/UEFI firmware updation in the SecureBoot enviornment are beyond the scope of this document.

 # Definition/Abbreviation
 There are a lot of security related terminologies and jargon.
 Below is a small list to help better understand the document.